bradleyd/devops_for_the_desperate/monitoring/bbs-warrior/README.md

 After this, when you install the monitoring stack, it should find the image.

-* If you decide to change anyting in `main.go` don't forget to rebuild and redeploy using `kubectl apply -f cron_job.yaml` command.
+* If you decide to change anything in `main.go` don't forget to rebuild and redeploy using `kubectl apply -f cron_job.yaml` command.